Handrail Systems

 Material

-Common materials for handrail systems include stainless steel, aluminum, tempered glass, and treated hardwood.
-Stainless steel is highly durable and corrosion-resistant, making it ideal for both interior and exterior applications.
-Aluminum offers lightweight strength with excellent resistance to weathering, often enhanced by powder coatings.
-Wooden handrails provide natural warmth and texture but require regular maintenance to protect against moisture and UV damage.
+Common materials for retention systems include stainless steel, aluminum, tempered glass, and engineered hardwood.
+Stainless steel is highly durable and resistant to corrosion, making it ideal for both interior and exterior applications.
+Aluminum exhibits excellent light resistance and weather resistance; It is usually reinforced with powder coatings.
+Wooden handles provide natural warmth and texture but require regular maintenance to protect against moisture and UV damage.
+Glass is often used as an infill material, along with metal railings, to create transparent and modern designs.
+Finishes range from brushed and polished metals to matte and textured finishes; These skins are matched to the target environment and design style.
+The assembly is typically made of durable alloys that can withstand mechanical stress and environmental influences.

 Load & Safety